kglw-dot-net/phase1/setlists/_posts/2018-06-10-riviera-theatre-chicago-il.md

     (with Matthew Roberts from Mild High Club on auxiliary percussion)

 18. Beginner's Luck
-    (Tour debut, with Malcolm Brown from Whitney on keyboards)
+    (with Malcolm Brown from Whitney on keyboards)